-More generally, regression verification [79] aims at proving the equivalence of two syntactically close versions of a program [92] running in the same environment.
-It is a particular instance of the problem of proving the functional equivalence of programs, or program parts, which is fundamental [76].
+Regression verification [80] aims at proving the equivalence of two syntactically close versions of a program [93] running in the same environment.
+It is a particular instance of the problem of proving the functional equivalence of programs, or program parts, which is fundamental [77].
 In this thesis, we develop an approach based on abstract interpretation to address this sub-problem, in particular in the context of low-level C programs such as those used in embedded software.
 We term our approach patch analysis.